limcross/secret_id/README.md

 __This gem does not guarantee the security of masked ids, since Hashids it is reversible.__

+### SecretId has been Deprecated

+__This repository has been deprecated and will no longer be maintained.__

+If your looking for a real solution i strongly recommend [friendly_id](https://github.com/norman/friendly_id).

 ## Getting started

 You can add it to your `Gemfile`: